 This is becoming more and more SOP for police investigations of notorious and/or leading criminals with a lot of conspicuous consumption - the police invite the IRS to look over the suspect's holdings to see if they owe any back taxes.
-The IRS happily requires criminals to pay taxes on their ill-gotten gains (Capone was wrong) - the only thing they can't require is disclosure of the income source (as that would run afoul of the Fifth Amendment prohibition on self-incrimination.)
-Invariably, many criminals haven't paid their taxes, and the IRS is more than happy to seize their assets to pay the back taxes and the associated penalties.
+The IRS is only too happy to insist that criminals pay taxes on their ill-gotten gains (as Capone learned the hard way) - the only thing they can't require is disclosure of the income source (as that would run afoul of the Fifth Amendment prohibition on self-incrimination.)
+Invariably, many criminals haven't paid their taxes, and the IRS will gladly seize any and all of their assets for payment of the back taxes and the associated penalties.

 In the United States, the courts have ruled that the purpose of the Tax Laws are to collect taxes on income, *not* to punish other unlawful behavior.
 If you rob a bank you are expected to pay taxes on the loot you get away with.
 It is even permissible to claim the cost of the weapons and masks you wore as deductions on income!

 Wesley Snipes has also been jailed for attempting to evade taxes using frivolous arguments.
 And, allegedly, attempting to pay his taxes by printing his own money.